The Question That Ends Every Objection

 Your eye color.
 Your temperament.
 Your traumas.
 The language you think in.
 The very neurons that make you capable of any choice whatsoever.
 All predetermined.
 All written before you existed.

 Notice what your mind just did.
-It accepted every item on that list without flinching — eye color, temperament, neurons, language — and then, somewhere around the word salvation, it planted a flag.
+It accepted every item on that list without flinching — eye color, temperament, traumas, neurons, language — and then, the moment the same sovereignty reached toward your salvation, it planted a flag.
 That one's different.
 That one I chose.
 But ask yourself why.
 Why is the soul the one domain your flesh exempts from the sovereignty it just conceded everywhere else?
 You did not argue when told your genes were predetermined.
 You did not protest when told your century was assigned.
 The flag only went up when someone suggested that your faith might not be yours either.
-That is not a rational distinction.
-That is a creature protecting the last inch of territory where it still gets to be God.
+That is not a rational distinction — no principle actually draws the line there.
+Which raises a quieter question, and you can answer it privately: why is the soul the one province you reserve for yourself?
+The flag went up before a single argument was offered.
+That does not prove the doctrine — the logic and the texts do that.
+But it is worth asking what the flag is guarding.

 And yet somehow — impossibly — the one thing that matters most is left to you.